DeepuBhasin/Web-Developer-Notes/04 GitHub/_Documnetation_Git_hub.md

 * it is git is website which store the git hub repository
 * it is not just a cloud storage but a full version control System powered by git.
-* Central online repository which mutiple team-members could access
+* Central online repository which multiple team-members could access
 * github alternatives are gitlab, bitbucket

 ---